Learn more about the provincial framework and how our community’s collective effort can prevent and contain the spread of the virus...

 - High-risk types can cause pre-cancerous lesions that affect the cervix, anus, mouth, throat, penis, vagina or vulva.

-- About 70% of adults have at least one genital HPV infection in their life.
+- About 75% of sexually active Canadians will have at least one genital HPV infection in their life.

 How do you get HPV?

 You can get HPV by having direct contact with the infected skin of a person who has HPV.
-HPV is passed through close skin-to-skin contact during vaginal, anal or oral sex or fingering.
+HPV is passed through close skin-to-skin contact during vaginal, anal or oral sex.
 You can also get HPV even if there is no penetration during sex.

 How do I know if I have HPV?